raymondkeogh/gameoflife/README.md

 - **Generation counter** – Displays the number of generations/cycles the Game has gone through.

-- **'Information' modal** - Popup with instructions on how to use controls.
+- **Information modal** - Popup with instructions on how to use controls.

 **Constraints:**